Too few tears may be produced, or tears may evaporate too quickly.

 An ophthalmologist (a medical doctor who specializes in the evaluation and treatment―surgical and nonsurgical―of eye disorders) can do a minor in-office procedure to help people with dry eyes.
 During the procedure, an ophthalmologist inserts plugs into the puncta (the small openings at the inner corners of the eyelids near the nose) to keep tears from leaving the eye by blocking the flow of tears off of the eye surface, through the tear duct, and into the nose.
 This way more tears are available for longer to bathe the eyes.
 In people with extremely dry eyes, the eyelids may be partially sewn together to decrease tear evaporation.

-A device that improves dry eyes symptoms by electrically stimulating tear production through a soft-tipped probe placed into the nose several times a day can also be tried, if other methods for treating aqueous deficient dry eye were insufficient.
+A device that improves the symptoms of dry eyes by electrically stimulating tear production through a soft-tipped probe placed into the nose several times a day can also be tried, if other methods for treating aqueous-deficient dry eye were insufficient.
+A special nasal spray can also be used twice a day to stimulate tear production.